hanmd82/gogists/doc/chapter6-middleware.md

 Deferred functions are always called when the stack is being unwound following a panic.
 Use the built-in `recover` function to check whether there has been a panic.

 If spinning up additional goroutines, make sure to recover any panics from within those.

+Composable and Reusable Middleware Chains: Package `justinas/alice` can help manage middleware/handler chains, make them look more readable, and can be assigned to variables, appended to, and reused.